robric/k8s-svc-and-lb-testing/README.md

 ```
 ###  2.2 Kind (e.g. WSL)

-Just and ubuntu image like WSL (tested here jammy Ubuntu)
+Just an ubuntu image like provided by WSL (tested here jammy Ubuntu)

 ##  3. <a name='VMandClusterdeployment'></a>Cluster deployment